mstksg/inCode/copy/entries/monad-plus-2.md

 ### MonadWhat?
 A review

 Let's take a quick review!
 Remember, a monad is just an object where you have defined a way to chain functions inside it.
-One type of object that is useful to chain stuff onto are containers.
-It's useful to repeatedly apply a function (returning a container) to the thing inside the containers, instead of on the container itself.

 You'll find that you can be creative this "chaining" behavior, and for any given type of object you can definitely define more than one way to "chain" functions on that type of object.
 One "design pattern" of chaining is MonadPlus, where we use this chaining to model success/failure.

 *   `mzero` means "failure", and chaining anything onto a failure will still be a failure.